yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/on-ubuntu/on-ubuntu.md

 ## <a name="prerequisites"></a> Prerequisites

-Before installing the Tyk components in the order below, you need to install firstly MongoDb, then Redis.
+Before installing the Tyk components in the order below, you need to install firstly MongoDB, then Redis.

+### Supported Verions of MongoDB and Redis

+- MongoDB 3.x and 4.0.x
+- Redis 2.8.x to 5.0.x

-### Install MongoDb 3.2
+### Install MongoDB 3.2

 First import the public key as required by Ubuntu APT